tsmx/express-jwt-validator/README.md

 This module exports a middleware function for express to check a request for a valid JSON Web token authorization.
 The token must be provided as a bearer token in the HTTP request header according to the [RFC standard](https://datatracker.ietf.org/doc/html/rfc6750#section-2.1).

 Requests with a failed JWT validation will be rejected with [HTTP status 401](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) by default.
-If the validations succeeds, the verified JWT payload will be added to the rquest and it will be passed to the next element of the middleware chain.
+If the validations succeeds, the verified JWT payload will be added to the request and it will be passed to the next element of the middleware chain.

 ![verify-token-schema](https://tsmx.net/wp-content/uploads/2022/04/verify-token-schema.png)